 How the Ingredients Come Together

-Walk down the pet food isle of any large grocery or pet store, or browse your favorite pet food supply website, and you will see that you have dozens, even hundreds of brands to choose from.
+Walk down the pet food aisle of any large grocery or pet store, or browse your favorite pet food supply website, and you will see that you have dozens, even hundreds of brands to choose from.
 Each of these products is based on a recipe that has been formulated by the pet food company.
 The recipe is then handed off to an animal food manufacturer, where the food is mixed, baked and bagged for sale.

 While each brand has its own individual recipe, there are standards they must all adhere to, standards that are regulated by Association of American Feed Control Officials (AAFCO).
 All foods, regardless of brand, origin or recipe, are required to be complete and nutritionally balanced, so that all of the animals nutritional needs are being met by the ingredients included in the recipe.
 These ingredients include protein sources like beef, chicken and eggs, as well as grains, cereals, vitamins, minerals, and antioxidants.
 These ingredients are mixed together and pulverized in order to make a consistent dough that can be cooked.